shredthaGNAR/list-of-my-starred-repos/README.md

 * [KudoAI/duckduckgpt](https://github.com/KudoAI/duckduckgpt): 🐤 AI chat & search summaries in DuckDuckGo, powered by the latest LLMs
 * [JosephAlton/duckemail](https://github.com/JosephAlton/duckemail): RayCast extension ( TypeScript, React, Raycast API with useContext .etc )
 * [notable/dumper](https://github.com/notable/dumper): Library for extracting attachments, notes and metadata out of formats used by popular note-taking apps.
+* [fmhy/dupe-checker](https://github.com/fmhy/dupe-checker): A simple, fast tool to compare links against the FMHY wiki, and display their redirect chains.
 * [arsenetar/dupeguru](https://github.com/arsenetar/dupeguru): Find duplicate files
 * [Peuj/duplicate-tabs-closer](https://github.com/Peuj/duplicate-tabs-closer): Duplicate Tabs Closer  - Detects and closes duplicate tabs for Chrome and Firefox.
 * [powerwolf543/DuplicateFinder](https://github.com/powerwolf543/DuplicateFinder): Duplicate Finder is a macOS application that is written by Swift.
 It's a useful tool that would help you find all duplicate files with the same names in the specific folder.